Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

 (infinite mode: no boss rooms, gem rooms and prison rooms, shorter maps, only one party member room, one tp room, boss on 6th 12th 18th... iterations) !NOTE: only the name and icon will be in the thesis version secret character unlock: beat 5 bosses in a row in endless mode !NOTE: only the name and icon will be in the thesis version item unlocks:
-	- burn 10 times and die by fire at least once: fire immunity
 	- use the orc passive 10 times: Stone of ressurection <- revives dead party members item ideas: redistributes health among all party members, a magical shield reducing incoming damage, increases the accuracy and critical hit chance, something luck based !NOTE doesn't need to be implemented the name, icon and unlock is enough for the thesis version